Sarakshimore/Marvel-Funfact-Generator/README.md

 # Marvel Fun Fact Generator

 This is a simple web application that generates random facts about the Marvel universe.
 Built with HTML, CSS, and JavaScript, it offers a fun way to explore trivia without any backend or external data sources.
+Built this as a part of GenAI 101 with Pieces workshop.

 ## Features